fac21/MariyaPeychinova-timer/README.md

 __No Panic!__

-Let's start debuging!
+Let's start debugging!

 I striped my code to spine only and guess what?

-# Succes!
+# Success!

 ![that](images/Screenshot2.png)

-Now I can have coffe!
+Now I can have coffee!

-I hope I will be abble to add the rest of my code back.
+I hope I will be able to add the rest of my code back.